 - Create a discount section to sell bruised or “ugly” produce.

-- Host an event and work with local restaurants and food rescue organizations to prepare meals with excess food for food insecure individuals.
+- Host an event with local restaurants and food rescue organizations to use excess food to prepare meals for food insecure individuals.

 Serve Smart: Food Waste Reduction Strategies for NC Dining